Sunday, May 28, 2017

 Fifi can only be rescued from the dark fortress by collecting ten magic eyes scattered across the levels.
 It's the usual quest through lands filled with monsters and demonic guardians.
 Will you help Wizard Willy?

-The graphics are great but sometimes it feels cluttered with umm too much going on?
+The graphics are great, but sometimes it feels cluttered.

 It all sounds incredibly original, right?

-The first boss is a giant wasp who is a bit dumb and quite easy to kill.
-I like bosses like that!
+The first boss is a giant wasp who is a bit dumb and easy to kill.
+I like that!

 Aesthetics

-Spellfire has stunning visuals and I love the contrast between lush nature and medieval environments.
-Sadly, it can feel "busy" and I dreamt of a background without so much clutter.
-However, the game is colourful using a gradient sky.
-I liked the erupting volcanos and awesome skeletons when raised from the dead.
+Spellfire has stunning visuals, and I love the contrast between lush nature and medieval environments.
+Sadly, it can feel "busy", and I dreamt of a background without so much clutter.
+However, the game is colourful, using a gradient sky.
+I liked the erupting volcanoes and awesome skeletons when raised from the dead.
 Everything you see is complemented by smooth scrolling that never lags and keeps up with the pace.

 The audio is impressive and can be set to chip music or effects.
 Whatever you decide, you will love it.